Application Operations¶

 app = d.current_application()

-Get an instance of a multi-user application (typically distinguished by user, with uid of 999).
+Get an instance of an app installed under a separate user profile (typically distinguished by user and with uid 999).

 app = d.application("com.my.app", user=999)